oroinc/documentation/admin_guide/security/admin_capabilities.rst

 ----------------------------

-Many entities in OroCRM can be configured from the interface, as described in the :ref:`Entities <doc-entities>` guide.
+Many entities in OroCRM can be configured from the interface, as described in the :ref:`Entities <doc-entities-management>` guide.
 The user can change the attachments settings, define whether the entity should be displayed on a grid and/or a record view page, whether it will be exported to a .csv file, and define other settings.
 For some of them, it is also possible to add new fields, as described in the :ref:`Entity Fields  <doc-entity-fields>` guide.